 - Another person was responsible for submitting false information.

 Health care fraud may result in federal criminal charges.
 Health care fraud is a federal crime under 18 U.S.C.
 1347.
 Federal health care fraud includes defrauding any health care benefit program, or obtaining any money or property by means of false representations.

 The penalties for federal health care fraud include fines and imprisonment for up to 10 years.
 If health care fraud resulted in serious bodily injury, a conviction may result in up to 20 years in prison.2

 Health care fraud may involve other related offenses.
 Making false health care insurance claims may constitute insurance fraud.
 Using another person's personal information may be identity theft.
 Using fake or altered insurance or medical documents may also result in forgery charges.

 In Colorado, it is a criminal offense to use another person's personal or financial identifying information to obtain anything of value.
 This includes using another person's identity in a health care transaction to commit health care fraud.
 Identity theft is a class 4 felony in Colorado.
 Penalties for identity theft include 2 to 6 years in prison and a fine of up to $500,000.

 Making misrepresentations in an insurance application or filing a fraudulent insurance claim is a criminal offense.
 Under C.R.S.
 8-5-211, the penalties for felony insurance fraud include up to 3 years in prison and fines of up to $100,000.

 In Colorado, altering a document with the intent to defraud is felony forgery.
 This includes altering or making a fake health care document or insurance card.
-Forgery is a felony in Colorado.
+Under Colorado law, the crime of forgery is a felony.
 Penalties for forgery include up to 3 years in prison and a fine of up to $100,000.

 Call us for help...